 I quickly painted it with some paint I found in the basement.
 We also took some cabinets we removed from our kitchen, and installed them in here.
 And then we lived like this for the next 10 months.

-I found this shelving unit on Zulily for only $13, but I had credit there so it was free to me!
+I found this shelving unit online!
 Then I found some shelves behind the dryer (more on that later!), and used some scrap wood as brackets to mount them beside the cabinet.
 I covered them in contact paper that I bought using my rewards points from K-Mart.
-It’s cheaper on Amazon, though!
+It’s also on Amazon, though!

 So much nicer and fresher already!
 But we haven’t even gotten to the other half of the room yet!